Euro: Banknotes

 The design for the euro banknotes has common designs on both sides.
 The design was created by the Austrian designer Robert Kalina.
 Notes are issued in €500, €200, €100, €50, €20, €10, and €5.
 Each banknote has its own colour and is dedicated to an artistic period of European architecture.
 The front of the note features windows or gateways while the back has bridges, symbolising links between states in the union and with the future.
-While the designs are supposed to be devoid of any identifiable characteristics, the initial designs by Robert Kalina were of specific bridges, including the Rialto and the Pont de Neuilly, and were subsequently rendered more generic; the final designs still bear very close similarities to their specific prototypes; thus they are not truly generic.
+While the designs are supposed to be devoid of any identifiable characteristics, the initial designs by Kalina were of specific bridges, including the Rialto and the Pont de Neuilly, and were subsequently rendered more generic; the final designs still bear very close similarities to their specific prototypes; thus they are not truly generic.
 The monuments looked similar enough to different national monuments to please everyone.

 The Europa series, or second series, consists of six denominations and no longer includes the €500 with issuance discontinued as of 27 April 2019.
 However, both the first and the second series of euro banknotes, including the €500, remain legal tender throughout the euro area.

 In December 2021, the ECB announced its plans to redesign euro banknotes by 2024.
 A theme advisory group, made up of one member from each euro area country, was selected to submit theme proposals to the ECB.
 The proposals will be voted on by the public; a design competition will also be held.